damarising/warri-emmanuel-/MapServer-Conferences.md

 ## Future and Past MapServer-related Conferences

 * Brazilian MapServer User Meeting - The Brazilian MapServer user meeting takes place every year in Brazil.
-* [[FOSS4G2013|http://2013.foss4g.org/]] - The Free and Open Source Software for Geospatial conference will be held in Nottingham, UK from September 17th to 21th, 2013.
+* [[FOSS4G2014|http://2014.foss4g.org/]] - The Free and Open Source Software for Geospatial conference will be held in Portland Oregon, U.S from September 8th to 13th, 2014.
-* [[FOSS4G2012|http://2012.foss4g.org]] - The Free and Open Source Software for Geospatial conference will be held in Beijing, China from September 10th to 15th, 2012.
+* [[FOSS4G2013|http://2013.foss4g.org/]] - The Free and Open Source Software for Geospatial conference was held in Nottingham, UK from September 17th to 21th, 2013.
 * [[FOSS4G2011|http://2011.foss4g.org]] - The Free and Open Source Software for Geospatial conference was held in Denver, Colorado, U.S.A, from September 12th to 16th, 2011.
 * [[FOSS4G2010|http://2010.foss4g.org]] - The Free and Open Source Software for Geospatial conference was held in Barcelona, Spain, from September 6th to 9th, 2010.